 With Search Console, you connect your blog to Google and share information directly with the search giant.
 In return, Google provides you insights into how they “see” your site and many other useful details:

-- You can see how your site appears in the search results
+- You can see how your site appears in search

 - See which search phrases and queries people use to find your content